Who is South Jeff?

 Doug is a talented musician, but also a great teacher of musicians.
 If you have any music ability at all, he would love to hear from you.

 We would tell you how long Wanda has been here, but our records don't go back that far.
-We are pretty sure they built the building around her.
+We fairly certain she just happened to be sitting on the lot and they built the building around her.
 Married to Donnie for over 35 years, Wanda is generally the one who answers the phone, and whose voice you'll hear for phone-trees and the one to talk to about the prayer list, the bulletin, reserving rooms, weddings, etc.

-While certainly very good at being secretary, she is a great country cook and occassionally blesses the staff with her abilities.
-Unfortunately, it also makes us sleepy.
+While certainly very good at being secretary, she is a great country cook (none of that health-food nonsense) and occassionally blesses the staff with her abilities.
+Unfortunately, the large meals also make us sleepy.
 So if you call someday after lunch and the staff is napping, you'll understand why.

 Tresa (don't call her Teresa.
 Please, for our sake) has been with us since 2003, after serving for several years in the Air Force, where they forbid her to ever pick up a hammer (Not joking).
 Tresa handles all things numbers related - attendance, insurance, paying bills, offering statements, payroll, and pretty much anything else that can be attached to a clip board.